The Anatomy of a SplatBuddy

 The speedlight triggering obviously needs to be automated, and you can read all about that at the SplatBuddies site.
 I even share how I made the splat trigger used to capture these images.

 Inspiration for the web site logo came from a failed splatting event, where the camera didn't fire late enough to catch the splatting action.
-Add in the first two successful splats, Kevin and Karen, an epic font, and there it is.
+Add in the first two successful splats, Kevin and Karen, and an epic font, and there it is.

 Here's the original unedited failed splat image, with the back yard fence still slightly visible.
 This photograph was captured on day one, at very the birth of SplatBuddies while still getting the timing right.